How to Choose a Good Veterinarian for Your Doberman

 • can distinguish routine protocols from patient-specific judgment

-• asks good questions rather than speaking in slogans
+• asks good questions rather than speaking in what feels like slogans

 • takes your concerns seriously without pretending every preference is equally sound